RBGKew/bioinfo-utils/docs/software/python.md

 There are 2 version of python installed on Kew HPC 2.7.18 and 3.7.9

 ## installed Modules

-Many commonly used python modules have previously been installed, If you need any others ask [Matt Clarke](mailto: m.clarke@kew.org) to install them centraly, or see the secion on pip below to install to a local lib.
+Many commonly used python modules have been centrally installed, If you need any others ask [Matt Clarke](mailto: m.clarke@kew.org) to install them centrally, or install to a personal local lib in /data/users_area.

 ###Python 2.7 modules
 |Package | Version |